magento/devdocs/src/guides/v2.3/advanced-reporting/overview.md

 1. In the Magento configuration, **Use Secure URLs on Storefront**, **and Use Secure URLs in Admin** must be set to **Yes**.
 1. Make sure that [Magento crontab]{:target="_blank"} is created and cron jobs are running on the installed server.

-The merchant can now click on the Go to Advanced Reporting button on the Admin dashboard to launch the advanced reporting features at `https://advancedreporting.rjmetrics.com/report`.
+The merchant can now click on the **Go to Advanced Reporting** button on the Admin dashboard to launch the advanced reporting features.

 {:.bs-callout-info}
-The first synchronization of a Magento instance and the MBI can take up to a day to complete after the successful subscription.
+It can take up to a day for data to be available in Advanced Reporting.

 ## Recommendations